MaelAstruc/stata_match/README.md

 Missing types

 - I haven't checked any type apart from numerics and strings.
-- Dates would be interesting especially with the range, but for now they are not covered.
+- Dates would be interesting especially with the range, but they are not covered for now.
-- Encoded values will be added but it requires to define a proper syntax depending if we want to match on the values or the labels.
-- Comparing two variables would be useful but it would require to define new patterns and greatly modify the algorithm I think.
+- Comparing two variables would be useful, but it would require to define new patterns and greatly modify the algorithm I think.

-Performance
+## Performance

-- Because Stata is a dynamically typed language, the levels of the variables are checked at runtime
+- Because Stata is a dynamically typed language, the levels of the variables are checked in the database similarly to `levelsof`.
 - The exhaustiveness and usefulness are also checked at run time.
-- While it does not have a large impact on small databases, checking the levels is costly in large databases.
-- According to a quick profiling, the checks are less important compared to getting the levels.
-- Getting the levels from encoded values should decrease the performance cost.
-- I need to implement a proper profiling suite.
+- With small databases (less than 1M observations), the performance cost is lower than 0.1s.
+- With larger databases, getting the levels of the variables is costly, especially for string variables.
+- You can check the latest end-to-end performance tests logs in [dev/logs](https://github.com/MaelAstruc/stata_match/tree/master/dev/logs).
+    - The measures are in seconds.
+	- The first line measures the time needed to run the equivalent `replace ... if ...` statements.
+	- The last line measure the total time needed to run the `pmatch` command.
+	- The last column gives the average difference in seconds.
+	- The '%base' column compares the mean of each line to the average 'base' time.